ras-sh/template-react-library/README.md

 # @ras-sh/template-react-library

-⚛️ React library template with TypeScript, testing setup, and modern build tooling.
+⚛️ Production-ready React library template with TypeScript, Storybook, automated testing, and optimized builds with tree-shaking and code splitting.

 ## Features